Salesforce Commerce Cloud B2C Commerce Cartridge operational overview

 Commonly-used Media Library features

-With the B2C Commerce cartridge installed, you can open your Cloudinary Media Library from Merchant Tools > Cloudinary Admin > Media Library.
+With the B2C Commerce Cartridge installed, you can open your Cloudinary Media Library from Merchant Tools > Cloudinary Admin > Media Library.
 You can access almost all of the same functionality that is available in the full Media Library in your Cloudinary Console.

 Note